 Acknowledgment that DESE will engage in ongoing monitoring during the upcoming academic year and that candidates, faculty, and supervisors may be subject to participation in the Department’s efforts to assess progress

 Communication of the low performing designation to any other stakeholder or entity potentially affected by the status.
-For example, the sponsoring organization should not enter or renew a formal partnership agreement with a school/district without fully disclosing the designation.
+For example, the sponsoring organization or program should not enter or renew a formal partnership agreement with a school/district without fully disclosing the designation.

 The sponsoring organization must provide DESE with copies of communications sent to stakeholders as well as verification that the website and all other associated informational materials have been updated accordingly.